glanzkaiser/GFreya-OS/dualboot/Readme.md

 rmmod nbd
 ```

-2. I am using 2 SSD, one for CAELinux and the other for GFreya OS, thus I use Rsync to copy the Freya OS from the mounted drive to the second SSD (The second SSD is mounted on /FreyaSSD, hence we can see the files of the second OS from CAELinux inside /FreyaSSD, viceversa).
+2. I am using 2 SSDs, one for CAELinux and the other for GFreya OS, thus I use Rsync to copy the Freya OS from the mounted drive to the second SSD (The second SSD is mounted on /FreyaSSD, hence we can see the files of the second OS from CAELinux inside /FreyaSSD, viceversa).

 Open terminal at CAELinux then type: